 "Okay, this is all very interesting information, but what does any of this have to do with your reaction?
 Like, 'Oh, you're really a good guy and have loads of reasons to hate me but you have no right to hide from me for six years?
 'What?"

 Hermione faltered.
 She looked down at the table, up at the bright blue sky, then back down at her hands.
-The distraction she was looking for came when their attractive waiter came back holding a tray with two teacups, a teapot, and jars of cream and sugar.
+The distraction she was looking for came when their attractive waiter came back holding a tray with two teacups, a teapot, and jars of milk and sugar.
 He placed it neatly down on their table.
 One nice thing about this café, unlike some others she had been to before, was the wait staff didn't pour your tea for you.
 That had always bothered her when people did that.
 As they started to prepare their drinks, the young man turned to leave.

 "If you need anything else, feel free to ask!"

 Hermione took her time pouring the tea.
-She slowly poured in the cream, watching with fascination as the liquid layered into picturesque clouds as it mixed with the tea.
+She slowly poured in the milk, watching with fascination as the liquid layered into picturesque clouds as it mixed with the tea.
 Ginny had already finished measuring out her sugar and dumping it into the cup when she looked up.
 She presumed that's where Ginny got some of her endless energy from.
 Hermione never took sugar herself, she liked her tea quite well without and didn't appreciate it when someone tried to convince her to try some.

 "Well?"
 Ginevra stared unblinking at her friend.